Special Education

 DuBois, PA 15801

-We understand that many people are responsible for your child’s education, so we give the following people the ability to refer a student for gifted education testing:
+We recognize that many individuals play important roles in supporting your child’s education.
+The following people may refer a student for gifted education evaluation:

 • Parent/Legal Guardian